silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 #### "Beta release" definition

-The purpose of a beta release is to stabilise the Silverstripe CMS codebase for an upcoming stable release and showcase new features.
+The purpose of a beta release is to initiate a "Feature Freeze" to stabilise the Silverstripe CMS codebase for an upcoming stable release and showcase new features.
 A beta release is likely to contain regressions and new bugs.
 A beta release is primarily aimed at testers who want to help identify bugs and regressions.